RaumZeit/LinuxOnAcerCB5-311/README.md

 ### Preparation
-This script installs a basic ubuntu system and also the NVidia drivers the Tegra K1 processor and its Kepler GPU.
+This script installs an ArchLinuxARM system, together with an xfce4/xorg environment, including the proprietary NVidia drivers for the Tegra K1 processor and its Kepler GPU.

 => Reinstall Chrome OS in Developer Mode